BrunoVDK/constraint-programming/README.md

 made at implementing his recommendation for 'difficult' puzzles.
 It decreased the average number of backtracks but increased the runtime.\

-The boolean models include the natural combined model [@article:natural] and a more intuitive characterisation resembling an integer programming or a SAT model (using [`occurrences/3`](http://eclipseclp.org/doc/bips/lib/ic_global/occurrences-3.html) instead of sums, disjunctions and conjunctions).
-Both of them have $N\times N\times N$ boolean variables $b_{rcv}$ which are true if the cell at row $r$ and column $c$ holds the value $v$.
+The boolean models include the natural combined model and a more intuitive characterisation resembling an integer programming or a SAT model (using [`occurrences/3`](http://eclipseclp.org/doc/bips/lib/ic_global/occurrences-3.html) instead of sums, disjunctions and conjunctions).
+Both of them have $N x N x N$ boolean variables $b_{rcv}$ which are true if the cell at row $r$ and column $c$ holds the value $v$.
 The natural combined model was cumbersome to implement and performed badly.
 It was introduced together with an algorithm which was tailored after it, and a constraint for unequality of lists isn't really supported by `ECLiPSe`[^5].

 Note that it is usually not recommended to use a boolean model when integers can be used instead (as pointed out by Rossi).